prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 ### RECOLORING ARTWORK

 Adobe Illustrator has many shortcuts and ways to get to the same place.
 It is always useful to keep it in your notes for later.
-In the following video on LinkedIn Learning, you will learn how to recolor artwork and how to access this tool from more than one place in your workspace.
+In the following video, you will learn how to recolor artwork and how to access this tool from more than one place in your workspace.
 This workflow will help a lot and is a fun way to achieve different results with only a few clicks.

 <a href="https://www.linkedin.com/learning/illustrator-coloring-artwork-2/tour-of-recolor-artwork" target=”_blank”>![Recolor Artwork](./recolorArtwork.png)</a>